Fitzy1293/daily-covid/README.md

 Or by county.

-`daily covid -state CA -county "Los Angeles"`
+`dailycovid -state CA -county "Los Angeles"`

 # Examples of plots